 RV Example 3: Our CO2 sensor only said “108 milliamps, and 12V, so I had to find the amps in order to calculate the wattage.
 I used the formula, milliamps / 1000 = amps, to then calculate the wattage using the formula watts = amps x volts.
 (108 milliamps / 1000 = .108 amps, then I calculated .108 amps x 12 volts = 1.296 watts, or rounded up to 1.3 watts.

-Important Note: Most battery banks are 12-Volt or 24-Volts.
+Most battery banks are 12-Volt or 24-Volts.
 Meaning they “push” D/C power at a weaker rate than per say a generator, which is typically 110 Volts A/C Power.
 Most electrical outlets are 120 Volt and operate off A/C power.

 Next, you need to calculate your actual usage on a given day.
 Essentially, how many watts you use on an average day.
 To determine this, you will need to write down the number of hours or minutes you operate that appliance on an average day and multiply that by the number of minutes you operate or hours a day it runs.
 Take a look at our examples below.

 RV example 1: Our coffee maker uses 960 watts.
-If we use the coffee maker for 10 minutes each morning, we would multiple 960 x .10 which equals 96 watts.
+If we use the coffee maker for 10 minutes each morning, we would multiple 960 x .17 which equals 163 watts.

 RV example 2: Our WeBoost cell Booster runs 24 hours a day, so I multiply the 8 watts x 24 that gives me a total of 32 watts.

 Example calculation for our amp-hour needs for an average day.
 If my actual calculation is less than 1 amp hour, that means I rounded up for good measure.